 I know low-waste is all about minimising your waste and so a low-waste shopping trip sounds like a contradiction but the reality is that we all need to replace stuff from time to time.
-Here’s the results of one of my low-waste shopping trip.
+Here are the results of one of my low-waste shopping trip.

-I have been looking for 2nd hand school bags and kids clothes in charity shops for about 2 months no and no joy!
-The next best thing for me is to find recycled/ compostable new items at an affordable price, which i was delighted to be able to do.
+I have been looking for 2nd hand school bags and kids clothes in charity shops for about 2 months, but no joy!
+The next best thing for me is to find recycled/ compostable new items at an affordable price, which I was delighted to be able to do.

 My daughter lives in hoodies and leggings so i was thrilled to find that H&M were doing a 3 for 2 offer on kids’ organic cotton clothing.
 I got two pairs of leggings and one hoodie for €21 euro*.

 Before I headed home I treated myself to a lovely slice of cafe in the uber friendly Beanhive cafe.
 I was impressed to see that the cafe participates in the suspended coffee scheme, which allows customers to buy coffees for those in need and in case you’re wondering; I did buy a suspended coffee!